Arts and Parks 5K held in Dauphin County

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.

 “Each year we have a different theme.
-This year it’s raising money for music in the park, put some very durable instruments will actually be put inside the park for kids to use
+This year it’s raising money for music in the park, put some very durable instruments will actually be put inside the park for kids to use,” said race coordinator James Seidler.

 abc27’s Valerie Pritchett served as the emcee. abc27 was also a media sponsor for the event.